aahlaadmantravadi/nn_with_cpp/README.md

 Under some MASSIVE refactoring, renovation and re-purposing (Re-upload of repository).
+Only public currently for ease of access during development.

 Wouldn't recommend running but it works somewhat if you have :
 1) Visual Studio 2022.
 (Options to choose - Desktop development with C++ with MSVC build tools, C++ CMake tools for Windows, Windows SDK)